 It is important to walk at least three times a day starting the day after surgery.
 Walking and spending time out of bed (walking or in a chair) rather than in bed are helpful because they reduce the risks of developing pneumonia or blood clots in the legs.
-However, it is also very important you avoid strenuous activity for three to four weeks following surgery as it typically raises your heart rate and blood pressure which can increase swelling or cause bleeding.
+However, it is also very important you avoid strenuous activity for two to three weeks following surgery as it typically raises your heart rate and blood pressure which can increase swelling or cause bleeding.

-Jaw discomfort / ear problems / excess mucous production
+Jaw discomfort or ear problems

 It is common to have jaw pain or ear symptoms such as pain, pressure, or fullness.
 This should improve within 1-2 weeks following surgery.
 Swelling in the throat can interfere with your ability to clear or pop your ears and it can also be sensed by your body as pain coming from your ears even though the ears are not affected (called referred pain).
-You may also notice you have excess mucus production, this should improve within the first 3-4 weeks post surgery.
-If it is particularly bad you may use sinus saline irrigations to help improve this symptom.